JustUselessCode/SubnettingInfo/README.md

 > - This is a quick and dirty CLI Tool for displaying necessary information for subnetting, that i developed as a little school project.
 > - This is not ready for any sort of commercial use

-# How to get started:
+# How to get started?

 > - Step 1: Clone the repository
 > - Step 2: Open Powershell and Navigate to the repo Path